zammad/zammad-org/src/de/reference/glossary.md

 Flyout
-: The panel that slides in from the right side of the screen for actions such as linking or merging tickets, bulk actions, and the subscription toggle.
+: The panel that slides in from the right side of the screen for actions such as linking or merging tickets and bulk actions.

 Seitenleisten-Tab
 : In der Seitenleiste gibt es verschiedene Tabs wie "Kunde",